PSLer/3D-TSV/README.md

   and minor) are advocated;
 - Providing a nested hierarchical PSL representation that is used to control focus and context via varying PSL density;

+## 1.1 Updates (2025.07.03)
+- More functionalities are added: work with stress fields defined at nodes/elements of the 1st-order hex-, tet-meshes in 3D and quad-, tri-meshes in 2D
+- (Especially to the old users) Data formats are slightly adjusted to fit the newly introduced functionalities, please refer to the latest datasets in the code repository.

 ## 2. Input Format